angellcq/upida4net/Readme.txt

 This is also great example on how to create MVVM applications with angular.js and Upida.
 This example shows you how to use Upida to create robust validation.

+4 - UpidaExampleAngularEF - Same as UpidaExampleAngular, but uses Entity Framework instead of NHibernate.

 You can start using Upida in your own projects.
 The file "upida.angular.js" or "upida.knockout.js" can greatly simplify your efforts.